JooZef315/FusionRestaurant-API/README.md

-# restaurant-REST-API-Server
- RESTful API using nodejs, express, and mongoDb
+# RESTful nodejs API for a restaurant
+ I used:
+ - express
+ - mongoDb and Mongoose
+ - passport.js
+ - multer middleware